Feline Acne - Causes, Symptoms and Treatment

 Feline acne: treatment

 So, how do you get rid of cat acne?
 Cat acne treatment should be administered by a veterinarian only.
-A professional will assess your cat’s specific case and, depending on the presented symptoms and causes, will prescribe the most appropriate anti-inflammatory, antibiotic and/or disinfectant.
+A professional will assess your cat’s specific case and, depending on the presented symptoms and causes, will prescribe the most appropriate anti-inflammatory, antibiotic, and/or disinfectant.

 The goal of feline acne treatment is to eliminate the presence of excess sebum.
 This is done to prevent the formation of pimples and secondary infections.
-In milder cases, cleaning your cat’s skin with chlorhexidine (disinfectant and antiseptic) 2-3 times a day may suffice.The most serious cases of cat acne can be difficult to treat and may require prolonged treatment.
-In these such cases, oral medication is recommended.
+In milder cases, cleaning your cat’s skin with chlorhexidine (disinfectant and antiseptic) 2-3 times a day may suffice.
+The most serious cases of cat acne can be difficult to treat and may require prolonged treatment.
+In these cases, oral medication is recommended.
 Feline acne may return over time, and therefore, daily cleaning is necessary.

 Feline acne treatment: hydrogen peroxide

 Apply hydrogen peroxide onto your cat’s skin with a cotton ball.
-Make sure to clean off any excess chemical off.
-The use of benzoyl peroxide for cats suffering from feline acne is also a very common as an antibacterial.
+Make sure to clean off any excess chemical.
+The use of benzoyl peroxide for cats suffering from feline acne is also very common as an antibacterial.
 In fact, we recommend using a gel containing benzoyl peroxide rather than hydrogen peroxide for cats.
 The reason for this is that hydrogen peroxide can at times burn your cat’s skin, especially if it is very sensitive.

 Remember to consult a veterinarian before applying any new gels or chemicals to your cat’s skin.